-When I ask my students if Jesus ever sinned, inevitably, there are those who reference the account from today’s Gospel.
+When I ask my students if Jesus ever sinned, inevitably, some reference the account from today’s Gospel.
 In these verses, we read how Jesus, “made a whip out of cords and drove them all out of the temple area” (Jn 2:15).
 Jesus is not sinning here, rather, he is acting in line with the prophetic tradition.
 Jesus is making a bold spectacle to drive home the point that the temple is not a marketplace but is to be a place of worship and right praise to his Father.

 Greater still than the temple, is the people of God.
 Further down in the text, when those present ask for a sign as to the reason he commits this act, Jesus said: “Destroy this temple and in three days I will raise it up” (Jn 2:19).
 Clearly, he was pointing to his body as the temple of God and referring to his Resurrection that would come.

 The temple, the house of God, believed to be the very corporal presence, the very seat of God among his people, Israel, was destroyed in 70 AD by the Romans.
 This left a tremendous spiritual vacuum.
 Two groups that were intimately tied to the sacrificial cult of the temple, the Sadducees and the Essenes, very soon after the destruction, ceased to exist as a sect within Judaism.
 The Pharisees, who already were moving to a practice of home worship that mirrored the worship in the temple, would survive and be the ancestral root of Judaism today.
 Another sect would also arise as the followers of the new way of Jesus which became the Church, the Body of Christ.

 Each of us has a unique part to play in the Church.
 We are called to bear witness and practice, in our unique way, our faith in our everyday experiences.
 We may be the only Bible someone ever reads.
 This call to put our faith into action is not an invitation to be overwhelmed by nor an excuse to assume a posture of elitism.
 We are no better than anyone else.